-The biggest no-no in wooden kitchenware care is to never clean them in the dishwasher.
+The biggest no-no in wooden kitchenware care is cleaning them in the dishwasher.
 The heat, detergents, and forceful water will cause wooden items to warp or develop cracks or splits in no time at all.
-So always wash them by hand according to the following instructions.
+Clean them manually and stick to the following guidelines.

-To clean your wooden utensils, simply wash them under hot water with a gentle soap.
+Step 1: Wash your wooden utensils under hot water with a gentle soap.
 You can use a sponge or a nylon scrubbing pad if you want to be really sure you’ve removed all the leftover food particles.
-You’ll want to clean them almost immediately after use.

-After washing, remove the excess water from your wooden utensils by patting or blotting them with a clean hand towel.
-This prevents the wood from soaking up too much moisture, which will in turn cause the wood to expand and accelerate cracking and warping.
+Step 2: After washing, remove the excess water from your wooden utensils by patting or blotting them with a clean hand towel.
+This will keep the wood from warping or cracking due to moisture.

-After washing and then wiping your wooden utensils dry, don’t put them away right then.
+Step 3: After washing and then wiping your wooden utensils dry, don’t immediately put them away.
 Leave them out so they can thoroughly air dry.
-Otherwise, water droplets trapped in gaps in the wood won’t dry completely and over time, the accumulation can also warp or crack the wood.
-So always make sure your wooden utensils have thoroughly, completely dried out before putting them back in their proper places.
+Otherwise, water droplets trapped in gaps in the wood won’t dry completely, and over time the accumulation can also warp or crack the wood.

 To keep your wooden utensils glowing and in the best possible condition, about once a month rub them with mineral oil.
-These food-safe oils are quickly soaked up by the wood, and help the utensils better repel water and retain their natural vibrancy, even with prolonged and excessive use.
+These food-safe oils are quickly soaked up by the wood and help the utensils better repel water and retain their natural vibrancy, even with prolonged use.
 Beeswax compounds also work well for this purpose.
-So set aside the time to give your spoons, cutting boards, and bowls a good mineral oil rub every once in a while.
-Only use approved mineral oils like ; don’t use olive or canola oils as those are food-based and can give your wooden utensils an unpleasant, rancid smell.
+Set aside the time to give your spoons, cutting boards, and bowls a good mineral oil rub every once in a while.
+Only use approved mineral oils; don’t use olive or canola oils as those are food-based and can give your wooden utensils an unpleasant, rancid smell.

-Sometimes, especially in wooden utensils that have been used for a long time, you may find that your wooden utensils develop rough spots, where the wood is no longer smooth.
+Sometimes, especially in wooden utensils that have been used for a long time, you may detect rough spots where the wood is no longer smooth.
 Deal with these by sandpapering the spot until the roughness of the wood is smooth to the touch, and then rub with mineral oil.
 Good as new!

 If you find that wooden items like cutting boards are starting to develop a smell, there are several ways to get rid of it.
 One is to rub a slice or half a lemon over the surface of the cutting board and let it air dry.
 You can also mix baking soda and water together, rub the resulting paste on the surface, and then let it dry before washing off.
 Rubbing with white vinegar has also been shown to erase smells.
 However, the lemon method seems to be what works best for most people, especially as it then leaves your wooden utensil smelling lemony fresh.